Arithmetic Fuchsian group: Arithmetic Kleinian groups

-The construction above can be adapted to obtain subgroups in $\mathrm{PSL}_2(\Complex)$: instead of asking for $F$ to be totally real and $A$ to be split at exactly one real embedding one asks for $F$ to have exactly one complex embedding up to complex conjugacy, at which $A$ is automatically split, and that $A$ is not split at any embedding $F \hookrightarrow \R$.
+The construction above can be adapted to obtain subgroups in $\mathrm{PSL}_2(\Complex)$: instead of asking for $F$ to be totally real and $A$ to be split at exactly one real embedding, one asks for $F$ to have exactly one complex embedding up to complex conjugacy, at which $A$ is automatically split, and that $A$ is not split at any embedding $F \hookrightarrow \R$.
 The subgroups of $\mathrm{PSL}_2(\Complex)$ commensurable to those obtained by this construction are called arithmetic Kleinian groups.
-As in the Fuchsian case arithmetic Kleinian groups are discrete subgroups of finite covolume.
+As in the Fuchsian case, arithmetic Kleinian groups are discrete subgroups of finite covolume.

 Trace fields of arithmetic Fuchsian groups

 The invariant trace field of a Fuchsian group (or, through the monodromy image of the fundamental group, of a hyperbolic surface) is the field generated by the traces of the squares of its elements.
-In the case of an arithmetic surface whose fundamental group is commensurable with a Fuchsian group derived from a quaternion algebra over a number field $F$ the invariant trace field equals $F$.
+In the case of an arithmetic surface whose fundamental group is commensurable with a Fuchsian group derived from a quaternion algebra over a number field $F$, the invariant trace field equals $F$.

-One can in fact characterise arithmetic manifolds through the traces of the elements of their fundamental group, a result known as Takeuchi's criterion.
+One can characterise arithmetic manifolds through the traces of the elements of their fundamental group, a result known as Takeuchi's criterion.
 A Fuchsian group is an arithmetic group if and only if the following three conditions are realised: